Transit (2012 film): Plot

 Shane and Kenny plead their mother to turn the car around to get Nate, but they are attacked by the robbers in their Chevelle.
 They drive them off the road and cause them to crash into a log.
 Marek demands to know where the money is, and Robyn tells him her husband has it.
 Marek and Arielle drive off with the family while Losada and Evers remain in the Chevelle in-tow.
 Meanwhile, Nate walks on-foot, first down the road and then through the swamp adjacent to it.
 He hears a motorboat pass by and shouts for help.
 The driver of the boat spots Nate for a split second, but continues on and doesn't stop.
-Nate hides the money in a tree trunk and returns to the road.
+Nate hides the money in a tree truck and returns to the road.
 As soon as he does, the Land Rover speeds pass him.
 He chases after it, but is too late to stop it.
 Suddenly, the Chevelle appears and Losada and Evers apprehend him.
 They take him captive and drive off after the others.
 Losada informs Marek they have Nate and the two cars intersect.
 Marek demands Nate to hand over the money, but Nate says he'll get it once his family is let go.
 Marek refuses to negotiate and holds Nate at gun point to show him where the money is hidden.
 They return to the spot with the tree trunk, where to his horror, Nate discovers the money is missing.
 He doesn't tell the robbers this and returns, stating once his family is set free he'll give them the money (he keeps eye contact with Losada while saying this).
 This angers Marek again, who says he's in charge and makes the rules, however this angers Losada who claims he should be in charge instead.